mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 Overview
 --------

-Let's set out to build postgis.
+Let's set out to build `postgis`.
 This package is installable with conda if you have access to an appropriate channel, so we are not flying blind.
 But we'll start out naively and try to learn some things along the way.

-We will build postgis 2.1.2 (the current version as of 30 April 2014).
+We will build `postgis` 2.1.2 (the current version as of 30 April 2014).

 The step-by-step sequence is fairly repetitive in the sense that there are only a few sequences of actions you must take to build conda packages, although you